Of the Flesh: Pre-production

-The production of Karnal began when director Marilou Diaz-Abaya received a mysterious telephone call who was under the name "M-7", telling her if she agrees to do another film project.
-Since the person from the call was mysterious, the publicist informed the director that the caller was no other than film producer Benjamin G. Yalung and "M-7" is his alias.
-Soon after, Marilou Diaz-Abaya, accompanied by her husband Manolo Abaya, met Ben Yalung at a dinner in the restaurant and his friend, actress Cecille Castillo who was previously starred in Lino Brocka's Cain at Abel (1982), was also invited.
-During the middle of their meeting, the producer handed a magazine clipping to the director.
-The clipping was a legal story by Teresita Añover-Rodriguez, To Take A Life, which was published through Mr. & Ms. Magazine and tells the story of a woman who killed her father-in-law who raped her abusively.
-Yalung told Diaz-Abaya a condition to create a film where Cecille Castillo is one of the starring cast.
-Because of the story, director Diaz-Abaya was struck by Castillo's period-style looks, believing that she is perfect for the film project.
+The production of Karnal began when director Marilou Diaz-Abaya received a mysterious telephone call from someone going by the name "M-7", asking her if she agreed to do another film project.
+Since the person from the call was mysterious, the publicist informed the director that the caller was none other than film producer Benjamin G. Yalung, and "M-7" is his alias.
+Soon after, Marilou Diaz-Abaya, accompanied by her husband Manolo Abaya, met Ben Yalung and his friend, actress Cecille Castillo, who had previously starred in Lino Brocka's Cain at Abel (1982) at a dinner in a restaurant.
+In the middle of their meeting, the producer handed a magazine clipping to the director.
+The clipping was a legal story by Teresita Añover-Rodriguez, To Take A Life, which was published through Mr. & Ms. Magazine and tells the story of a woman who killed her father-in-law after being abusive to her and raping her.
+Yalung told Diaz-Abaya that Cecille Castillo had to be one of the starring cast.
+Because of the story, director Diaz-Abaya was struck by Castillo's period-style looks, believing that she was perfect for the film.

-Ricky Lee, the director's screenwriting collaborator in her previous two films, began to create a screenplay after he was informed of Cecille Castillo's perfect period-era looks and the legal story by Añover-Rodriguez as its basis, both were told by Abaya.
+Ricky Lee, the director's screenwriting collaborator in Brutal and Moral, began to create a screenplay after he was informed of Cecille Castillo's perfect period-era looks and used the legal story of Añover-Rodriguez as its basis.
 The director felt that the story would be set earlier in the 1930s in which she believed that the morals and attitudes of the said era began to transition from the old conservative of the Spanish era to liberalism due to the influence of the American colonial rule.

-Filming and production design
+Production design

-Fiel Zabat, the film's production designer, first studied the old paintings that were still hanged at the house of Diaz-Abaya's parents to get the period-era feeling.
-She also studied the paintings of Fernando Amorsolo and reading the reference materials related to the said painter.
-For the film's shooting, Marilou Diaz-Abaya and Fiel Zabat began searching towns in Central Luzon that would serve as a potential filming place for the film.
-As a result, they chose the town of Gapan in Nueva Ecija and its surrounding towns as the decided shooting site for the film.
-Luckily for the film's staff and crew, the old stone house that the director fell in love with was actually owned by the production designer's distant aunt in which she welcomed the director and the others as a family.
+Fiel Zabat, the film's production designer, first studied the old paintings that were still hung at the house of Diaz-Abaya's parents to get the period-era feeling.
+She also studied the paintings of Fernando Amorsolo and read the reference materials related to the said painter.
 As a result, the house became one of the filming sites.
 Several of the old and genuine period-era costumes used for the film were borrowed from Zabat's grandmothers.

+Casting

+While watching Peque Gallaga's 1982 war drama film Oro, Plata, Mata, Abaya and Lee were amazed by Joel Torre's performance as Miguel, which prompted them to convince him to be part of the project but they were worried because of his thick points and then, Lee suggested making Goryo a mute man.
+Torre would later collaborate with Abaya in Ipaglaban Mo!: The Movie in 1995 as the rape victim's husband, Milagros in 1997 as Junie, and José Rizal in 1998 as Crisostomo Ibarra.